 I’m sure you’ve been watching all the caribou hunting videos on YouTube, and they give you a lot of information, however, many times they don’t relay the realities of the hunts.
 No matter where you go to hunt – HUNTING IS HUNTING.

-I would purchase a minimum of six weeks prior to departing for your hunt.
+- Be sure to purchase your tags a minimum of six weeks prior to departing for your hunt.
 This gives the State plenty of time to process the purchase and send them out to you.

 You can purchase at any time, however, if you purchase PRIOR to July 1st when the new regulations come out, you will have to go back in and print out your FREE Harvest Ticket for Caribou.